Milton Huddart: Background

 Milton Huddart was born in Prescot, Lancashire, England, he was the son of Great Britain Rugby League international Dick Huddart.
 Milt was an avid cyclist and keep fit fanatic, but on 13 March 2015 he suffered a cardiac arrest whilst cycling to work and was treated at West Cumberland Hospital prior to being transferred to Cumberland Infirmary later that morning.
-Despite successful surgery, Milton died on Saturday 14 March 2015.
+Despite successful surgery, Milton died on Saturday 14 March 2015.His wife and daughter were with him.